 While "service animals" are those animals (dogs or miniature horses) that are specifically trained to perform a task or function for an individual with a documented disability, or those that are in training to become a service animal, there are also other animals that provide emotional support or assistance to an individual with a documented disability, but are not trained to perform a specific task or function for the individual.
-These animals are called "support animals."
+These animals are called "support animals" or "Emotional Support Animals (ESA)".

 Support animals are generally not allowed on campus.
 The primary exception to this rule is for on-campus residential housing.
+A student may be granted an accommodation to have an ESA in on-campus residential housing if: (1) the student has a disability, (2) the animal is necessary to afford the student with a disability an equal opportunity to use and enjoy on-campus residential housing, and (3) there is an identifiable relationship or nexus between the disability and the assistance the animal provides to accommodate the student in on-campus residential housing.
 Being granted an accommodation to have a support animal reside in on-campus housing does not mean that the support animal is permitted to be anywhere other than the individual's private living quarters or outdoors under the supervision of the owner.